Final check

 it is up to you to ensure that you submit your application before the submission deadline.

-You are strongly encouraged to make your draft review request well before that review deadline to give staff sufficient time to provide quality feedback as well as you time to update your application.
-You will be unable to request a review after the deadline
+You are strongly encouraged to make your draft review request well before the deadline to give staff sufficient time to provide quality feedback and to allow yourself enough time to update your application.
+You will be unable to request a review after

 Terms and conditions